 At the time of this writing, Bank of America is offering up to $750 in signup bonuses for any business checking account.
 You can earn $200 if you deposit at least $5,000 within 15 days of opening your account, and that number jumps to $500 if you deposit at least $20,000, or $750 if you deposit more than $50,000.
 All you need to do then is maintain that balance for 60 days and make five electronic payments, and you’ll receive your bonus.”

-Even if Bank of America discontinues the great bargain currently offered through their Business Fundamentals checking account, the IncFile BoA offer still can’t match our top overall pick for business checking accounts.
+That said, whether there are better Bank of America bonuses out there or not, the IncFile BoA offer still can’t match our top overall pick for business checking accounts.
 With Chase Total Business Checking, you can get a $200 signup bonus, and all you need to do to get it is deposit $1,000 and complete five qualifying transactions.

-Overall, we want to point out that IncFile’s Bank of America offer isn’t a bad option for business checking accounts.
+Overall, we want to point out that IncFile’s Bank of America offer isn’t a bad option for business checking accounts, and if you like BoA’s business credit cards, it can be quite appealing.
 We just feel like you can do better, especially if you get your credit card from a different bank that offers more robust bonus structures.

 If you want to use a service to form your LLC, there are dozens of options.
 We invite you to check out our full list of the best available LLC formation services, but we’ll also share a couple of the most popular options below.
 ZenBusiness is the best LLC formation service available.
 That said, ZenBusiness receives outstanding customer feedback, with more than 9,800 reviews available online and very few negative reviews among them.
 For most people, LegalZoom is the first name that comes to mind for LLC services due to their massive advertising budget.
 LegalZoom’s pricing and features may not compete on an equal playing field with ZenBusiness, but its brand power is notable and it receives good customer reviews.
 For a side by side comparison, check out our LegalZoom vs ZenBusiness review.